 |JDBC API / Core JDBC Classes, Interfaces, and Methods|

-GemFire XD does not implement the setEscapeProcessing method of java.sql.Statement.
-In addition, the cancel method raises a "Feature not supported" exception.
+GemFire XD does not use catalog names.
+In addition, the following optional methods raise "Feature not supported" exceptions:

 createArrayOf( java.lang.String, java.lang.Object )